tebatalla/css-friends/README.md

 Often when working as a front-end developer you'll be collaborating with a designer.
 Most likely they will provide you with a sequence of screenshots and specifications for you to convert into neatly, maintainable HTML and CSS.

 Check out today's [end goal][live-12].
-With some clear [specifications][specs], a bunch of [screenshots][shots], and some hints broken down in 12 phases, you will make a pixel perfect replica in code in no time.
+With some clear [specifications][specs], a bunch of [screenshots][shots], and some hints broken down in 12 phases, you will make a pixel perfect mock-up in code in no time.

 ## A Few Thoughts Before You Start...